 Luke Wang can even shape his sound by moving his iPad.
 “People thought the iPad accelerometer was only for navigation.
 Now I can use it to control my music’s direction,” he says.
 “It’s totally different creating variations during live shows with body movements instead of turning dials.”

 With iPad, Luke Wang has the power to make every show unique.
 “I’ll add new apps, new techniques and new ideas during the show,” he says.
-By adding fresh elements to the music, even in a live performance, Yaoband lives up to its vision of an ever-evolving sound.
+By adding fresh elements to the music, even in a live performance, Yaoband live up to their vision of an ever-evolving sound.
 “Creativity and innovation are the essence of music,” says Peter.
-“For us they’re what keep the power of music alive.”
+“For us, they’re what keeps the power of music alive.”